greleigh/Logic-GU-new/_pages/poster.md

 ---
 layout: page
-title: Master in Logic in Gothenburg
+title: Master in Logic at Gothenburg
 permalink: /poster/
 description: Should you study Logic?